ahoymrag/ahoymrag.github.io/1153/albums/songbook23.md

 we didn't die young to die wrong but i hope we would

-Irish exit on deck
-Can you blame me?

 ## BRIDGE 2

-## CHORUS 2

-## BRIDGE A

 counting years like ants
-wanting the first chance
+last chance for romance
-to know your name
+and to know your name

 buzzing round this crowd
 around so loud